 Holes may be cut in the rear or side window for de-misting.

-Ducts may only be fitted to side window for cooling the driver and de-misting purposes so long as they do not impede the sight line between the competitor and the rear-view mirror and nor shall they impede the competitor’s vision of flag signals, etc.
+Ducts may only be fitted to side windows for cooling the driver and de-misting purposes so long as they do not impede the sight line between the competitor and the rear-view mirror and nor shall they impede the competitor’s vision of flag signals, etc.

-10.6.3.3 Exterior:
+10.6.3.3 Exterior: (Motorsport UK Yearbook Regulation J5.2.7 applies)

 Replacement of the front and rear wings and front body panels by lightweight material panels is permitted provided they exactly retain the standard silhouette inside elevation and don’t extend the production (not homologated) wheel arch by more than 4”.
 One-piece front-end assemblies are prohibited.
 “Front” is defined as the point forward of the baseline of the windscreen.
 Standard wings, if retained, may be modified by working the original metal and/or fitting wing extensions which must be over the tyre in accordance with Vehicle Regulations.